grayresearch/s4ga/README.md

 A k-LUT is represented by a 2<sup>k</sup> truth table and a vector of k input nets (net indices).
-A global net index designates the output of any LUT, or any input, lg(w=n+x) bits.
+A global net index designates the output of any LUT, or any input, and is lg(w=n+x) bits.
 A local net index designates the output of a LUT in the cluster and is lg(m) bits.
 Example: